deutschebank/fluxnova-docs-manual/content/update/patch-level.md

 ## 7.15.5 to 7.15.6 / 7.14.11 to 7.14.12 / 7.13.17 to 7.13.18

-The patches include version 2.1.0 of the `org.camunda.template-engines` artifacts, in particular `camunda-template-engines-freemarker`, `camunda-template-engines-velocity`, and `camunda-template-engines-xquery-saxon`.
+The patches include version 2.1.0 of the `org.finos.flowave.template-engines` artifacts, in particular `flowave-template-engines-freemarker`, `flowave-template-engines-velocity`, and `flowave-template-engines-xquery-saxon`.

 This updates the following template engine versions: